 Learn more about The John Updike Society.

-Like other author houses in heavily residential areas, The John Updike Childhood Home will have limited hours of operation once the restoration is complete.
-Until then, tours are by request only, and dependent upon level of construction activity.
-Click here for information on touring the house.
+Like other author houses in heavily residential areas, The John Updike Childhood Home has limited hours of operation.
+The museum is open on Saturdays from 12-2 p.m., except for major holidays.
+Admission is $5 for age 16 and older.
+Group tours are by request only, and dependent upon docent availablility.
+Click here for information on group rates.

-The John Updike Childhood Home is a member of the Berks Heritage Council, the Shillington Business Association, and Pennsylvania’s Americana Region (Greater Reading Convention & Visitors Bureau), as well as an Affiliate of the American Writers Museum in Chicago.
+The John Updike Childhood Home is a member of the Berks Heritage Council, Shillington Business Association, Lehigh Valley Passport to History, and Pennsylvania’s Americana Region, as well as an Affiliate of the American Writers Museum in Chicago.